piopratama/statistic/visualStatistic/concept.md

 plt.show()
 ```

+## Stacked Bar Chart
-Stacked Bar Chart: Builds on the bar chart by stacking bars on top of each other.
+Builds on the bar chart by stacking bars on top of each other.
 This variant is useful for showing the total alongside the breakdown of that total into different components or categories. eg. Illustrating the total sales of a grocery store, broken down by product categories (e.g., fruits, vegetables, dairy).
 Each bar represents a month, with segments within the bar showing the sales contribution of each category.
 ```ptyhon
 categories = ['Fruits', 'Vegetables', 'Dairy'] months = ['Jan', 'Feb', 'Mar']